CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 sitting participant.

 The participant and the robot each have their own keyboard of identical type.
 The keyboards are directly adjacent (touching) and on the _same level_.

-The posture of the robot's hand above the keyboard is predefined and will be individually set up using a calibration program that will be introduced later.
-Calibration is necessary because there might be little differences in positioning at the institutions and the angles of the NAO's motors might deviate from robot to robot.
+The posture of the robot's hand above the keyboard is predefined and will be individually set up using a calibration program that will be introduced in the next step.
+Calibration is necessary because there might be little differences in positioning at different labs and the angles of the NAO's motors might deviate from robot to robot.

 The robot's head is turned towards the screen to indicate that the robot is looking at it.

 ## Step 5: Calibration procedure